chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 By the Definition 1.3.2, each α:sub:`i` ∈ I. Therefore, all words in ζ are invertible.
 Formally,

     4. (∀ α ∈ L:sub:`ζ`: α ∈ I) ∎

+Theorem 2.3.5: ζ ∈ K → (∀ α ∈ W:sub:ζ: α ∈ I)

+Revised Proof:

+Let ζ be an arbitrary sentence in K.
+Let W:sub:ζ = ( α:sub:1, α:sub:2, ... , α:sub:Λ(ζ)) be the Word-level representation of ζ.

+Invertibility of ζ: Since ζ ∈ K, by Definition 2.2.2, inv(ζ) ∈ C:sub:L.

+Word-Level Representation of inv(ζ): By Theorem 2.3.4, we know that:

+W:sub:inv(ζ) = (inv(α:sub:Λ(ζ)), inv(α:sub:Λ(ζ)-1), ..., inv(α:sub:1))

+Semantic Coherence of inv(ζ): Since inv(ζ) ∈ C:sub:L, by Axiom S.2 (The Extraction Axiom), every word in W:sub:inv(ζ) must belong to L.

+Invertibility of Words in ζ:  Therefore, for each i from 1 to Λ(ζ), inv(α:sub:i) ∈ L.

+Definition of Invertible Words: By Definition 1.3.2, a word α is invertible (α ∈ I) if and only if inv(α) ∈ L.

+Conclusion: Since inv(α:sub:i) ∈ L for each word α:sub:i in W:sub:ζ, it follows that each α:sub:i ∈ I. Thus, we can generalize this to all words in W:sub:ζ:

+(∀ α ∈ W:sub:ζ: α ∈ I)

+This completes the proof. ∎

+You could add a step explicitly stating that L:sub:ζ is the set of words in W:sub:ζ, and then use the notation (∀ α ∈ L:sub:ζ: α ∈ I) in the conclusion.
+However, since you defined W:sub:ζ to represent the ordered sequence of words, using (∀ α ∈ W:sub:ζ: α ∈ I) is acceptable and arguably more direct in this context.

 The contrapositive of Theorem 2.2.4 provides a schema for searching for Invertible Sentences.
 If any of Words in a Sentence are not Invertible, then the Sentence is not Invertible.
 In other words, it suffices to find a single word in a Sentence that is not Invertible to show the entire Sentence is not Invertible.